VChristinne/VChristinne/README.md

 # Hey, I'm Chris — Data Engineering in Progress
->  Curious about the origin of data and what can be uncovered from it through pipelines.
+>  Curious about the origin of data and what can be uncovered from it.

 ```yaml
 data_engineer_profile: